Mahomet Soldier Rises to Sergeant Major in Illinois Army National Guard

 |0

-This work, Mahomet Soldier Rises to Sergeant Major in Illinois Army National Guard [Image 2 of 2], by Barbara Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mahomet Soldier Rises to Sergeant Major in Illinois Army National Guard, by Barbara Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.